 MYSTIC FIRE – The Civil War in the East reaches Nevada when runaway slaves are sent to find a Cartwright to help stop Lincoln and end up tearing the family apart.

 DANCING WITH CANNIBALS – Are cannibals monsters or real people?
 You might be surprised.
 Follow the adventures of two colonists to the Belgian Congo in 1906 and discover the reason some cultures eat human flesh, and how they struggled in this historical fiction to keep their world from being decimated.

 ALIEN LOVERS – This adventure into the source of the human soul pairs a vampire with an alien who is bent on turning the Earth "back."
 A must read for the trilogy adventure "Journal of an Undead."

 GRAVEYARD: A dead woman chases her identical twin to a new town in this hilarious attempt to claim her husband and her children, getting them all mixed up in some afterlife hi-jinx.

 THE BIGHORN DECEIT: A soldier who befriends Custer follows disingenuous orders to the Little Bighorn.
 A FINALIST IN THE 2020 CREATIVE WORLDS AWARD COMPETITION.

-POS AMERIKA or RIO GRANDE RIVER WALL WAR: A political superhero romp COMEDY/SATIRE features Mexican mythological heroes determined to stop the wall from being built between the US and Mexico when a girl calls to them for help to see her mother one last time.
+THE MEXICAN WALL AFFAIR: A political superhero romp COMEDY/SATIRE features Mexican mythological heroes determined to stop the wall from being built between the US and Mexico when a girl calls to them for help to see her mother one last time.
 The evil US president wants the wall to control drug trafficking.